 Many groups of loanwords are related to specific topics, like music (‘De operazanger zingt graag a capella, of met pianomuziek”) or art (“Dit is niet het origineel, maar een replica van die beroemde fresco”).
 And since a lot of Italian immigrants came to Amsterdam when it was one of the world’s most important trading cities in the 17th century, we also still use many money-related Italian words: “Ik heb een goed brutosalaris, maar netto houd ik wel erg weinig over.”
 Or: “Mijn saldo is erg laag, dus kan ik mijn automatische incasso’s niet meer betalen.”
 And the word bankrupt, ‘bankroet’ in Dutch, comes from the Italian banca rotta, which literally means ‘broken bank’.

 Sometimes loanwords differ slightly from their original counterparts.
-In Spanish, the word macho simply means male, but for Dutch people it means a male person who behaves excessively tough to show-off.
-And even though the most common Spanish words for a retiree are ‘pensionista’ of ‘jubilado’, the word pensionado actually made it to the Dutch dictionary: especially meant for people who don’t only want to say they’re retired, but also that they’re spending their retirement at some costa while enjoying their siesta in their hangmat (hamaca) on the patio.
+Even though the most common Spanish words for a retiree are ‘pensionista’ of ‘jubilado’, the word pensionado actually made it to the Dutch dictionary: especially meant for people who don’t only want to say they’re retired, but also that they’re spending their retirement at some costa while enjoying their siesta in their hangmat (hamaca) on the patio.

 The next paragraph is written in Dutch, but I’m pretty sure you’ll be able to understand it, since it’s still basically English anyway.